How the Law Protects Children Not Yet Born

 A child in gestation at a particular time is treated as living at that time if the child lives at least one hundred twenty hours after its birth.

 A.R.S. § 14-2108This statute closes that gap.
-It ensures a child in gestation is counted as a living person for purposes of intestate succession.
+It makes sure a child in gestation is counted as a living person for purposes of intestate succession.
 The only requirement is that the child survives for at least 120 hours (five days) after birth.

 Why the 120-Hour Rule Matters

-The five-day survival requirement prevents legal complications that could arise from an extremely brief survival.
-It is the same threshold Arizona applies in other inheritance contexts, including the general survival requirement under A.R.S. § 14-2104.
-The rule provides a clear, consistent standard for determining inheritance rights.
+The five-day survival requirement prevents legal complications from an extremely brief survival.
+It is the same threshold applied in other inheritance contexts, including the general survival requirement under A.R.S. § 14-2104.
+The rule provides a clear, consistent standard.

 For families expecting a child when a loved one passes, this statute provides reassurance.
 The unborn child will not be overlooked in the distribution of the estate.
-Their share is protected by law, provided they meet the survival threshold.
+Their share is protected by state laws, provided they meet the survival threshold.